qjyoung/PrintFileTree/README.md

 About the project:

-The reason I created this project is to list all files under the certain directory with the style in the picture.
+The purpose I created this project is to list all files under a certain directory with the style in the picture.

 ![the directory tree printed screenshots shown here](https://github.com/anuoQ/PrintFileTree/tree/master/Screenshots/1.png)